massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 It needs supplemental information, but it doesn't make sense to add it as visually hidden text.

-The label doesn't make sense by itself.
+The label doesn't make sense by itself:

 - The button label is a symbol.
 Screen readers announce the symbol.